ESOPHAGEAL CANCER & SSD

 GERD stands for gastroesophageal reflux disease.
 The symptoms are reflux of the stomach acid and bile into the esophagus.
 It occurs when the lower sphincter fails to close properly.
 This allows the stomach contents to flow back up into the esophagus, leading to symptoms.

 The most common symptom of GERD is heartburn.
-Other symptoms can include regurgitation, trouble swallowing, a lump in the throat, chronic cough, and chest pain.
+Other symptoms can include a lump in the throat, chronic cough, and chest pain.
 Several factors contribute to the development of GERD.
 These include a hiatal hernia, obesity, smoking, spicy or fatty foods, and certain medications.

 Treatment options for GERD aim to lower symptoms, heal esophageal damage, and prevent further problems.
 Doctors suggest you maintain a healthy weight, avoid spicy foods, eat smaller meals, avoid lying down after meals, and raising the head of the bed.
 Medications may be given to you to reduce acid production and provide symptom relief.
-In severe cases or when medications fail to control symptoms, surgery may be considered.
+In severe cases or when medications fail to control symptoms, your doctor may recommend surgery.

 If you don’t get treatment, then GERD can lead to problems such changes in the esophagus lining and a higher risk of getting cancer.